FunnelKit

 WooCommerce will match a customer’s shipping address to a single zone and offer them the shipping methods assigned to that zone.
 Shipping zones match the customer address from top to bottom; the first to match is always used.

 You can sort the existing shipping zones just by drag and drop.
-For that, navigate to WooCommerce ⇒ Settings ⇒ Shipping ⇒ Shipping Zones.
-Now, click the three horizontal lines on the left side and drag and drop to change the order.
+Just click the six dots on the left side and drag and drop to change the order.

 sort the existing shipping zones

-This is how you can rearrange your WooCommerce shipping zones.
+Here is how to rearrange your WooCommerce shipping zones.

 To edit a shipping zone, hover over the Zone and click on the “Edit” option.